If you have made till the call letter for the interview, half the work is done.

 14. What lesson have you achieved from mistakes from your pilot job?

-You have to be very honest to such a question.
+You have to be very honest about such a question.
 Your answer has to be brief and to the point.

 You cannot tell a lie that your career has been flawless.
 Your answer reflecting a positive aspect where you have learned from your mistake will add advantage to your answer.